-This sweet and tangy homemade barbecue sauce will rock your world!
-Ideal for pork but easily tweaked to go well with chicken or beef, this homemade barbecue sauce is Paleo and low FODMAP.
-It’s great for weeknight dinners, game night parties, and summer barbecues.
+This sweet and tangy, homemade low FODMAP BBQ Sauce will rock your world!
+Ideal for pork, chicken, or beef, this homemade barbecue sauce recipe is Paleo and refined sugar-free in addition to being low FODMAP.
+It's great for weeknight dinners, game night parties, and summer barbecues.

-I love the taste of many commercially-produced barbecue sauces; however, commercially-produced sauces that are both Paleo and low FODMAP are few and far between.
-I actually don’t know of any that are both Paleo and low FODMAP; only one or the other.
-Fody Foods makes a low FODMAP barbecue sauce I have yet to try that contains sugar; Primal Kitchen makes a Paleo and Whole30 complaint barbecue sauce that’s okay but contains garlic and onion powder.
+I love the taste of many commercially-produced BBQ sauces; however, commercially-produced sauces that are both low FODMAP and Paleo are few and far between.
+I actually don't know of any that are both low FODMAP and Paleo; only one or the other.
+Fody Foods makes a low FODMAP BBQ sauce I have yet to try that contains sugar; Primal Kitchen makes a Paleo and Whole30 complaint BBQ sauce that's okay but contains garlic and onion powder.

-Back before my Paleo, low FODMAP eating days, my absolute favourite barbecue sauce was Sweet Baby Ray’s.
-Unfortunately, Sweet Baby Ray’s contains ingredients that don’t sit well with my stomach anymore.
-This inspired me to create a homemade barbecue sauce that was equally as yummy as Sweet Baby Ray’s but made with unprocessed, low FODMAP ingredients.
-Barbecue sauce made with real, low FODMAP food!
+Back before my clean-eating, low FODMAP eating days, my absolute favorite barbecue sauce was Sweet Baby Ray's.
+Unfortunately, Sweet Baby Ray's contains ingredients that don't sit well with my stomach anymore.
+This inspired me to create a homemade BBQ sauce that was equally as yummy as Sweet Baby Ray's but made with unprocessed, low FODMAP ingredients.
+BBQ sauce made with real, low FODMAP food!

 The creation process started a long time ago and required more tests than usual.
 I even walked away from it at one point and took a break as I was getting very frustrated.
-Making a sauce that went well with pulled pork was my number one priority, yet every time I tested the sauce recipe on pulled pork, it just wasn’t getting anywhere.
+Making a low FODMAP BBQ sauce that went well with pulled pork was my number one priority, yet every time I tested the sauce recipe on pulled pork, it just wasn't getting anywhere.
 Long ago, I fell in love with pulled pork while living in Cincinnati, OH.
-Cincinnati has a long history with pork that I’ll talk about a bit when I post my pulled pork recipe.
+Cincinnati has a long history with pork that I discuss a bit with my Low FODMAP Instant Pot Pulled Pork recipe.

-When developing the recipe, I studied the ingredients in Sweet Baby Ray’s, wondering what makes it so yummy.
+When developing this BBQ sauce recipe, I studied the ingredients in Sweet Baby Ray's, wondering what makes it so yummy.
 Pineapple juice was listed as an ingredient, and this intrigued me.
 I had a base recipe going, and adding the pineapple juice made it about 1,000 times better.
-The pineapple juice added sweetness as well as tangyness and helped in creating more depth of flavour.
+The pineapple juice added sweetness as well as tanginess and helped in creating more depth of flavor.

-Long story short, sweet, homemade barbecue sauces typically contain a lot (a LOT) of sweetener, usually brown refined sugar.
-I ended up having to add 3/4 cup of maple syrup before it was sweet enough for my taste.
-I also added cinnamon as my pulled pork rub contains cinnamon as well, and it enhanced the pulled pork flavour really well.
-However, when testing the sauce on chicken wings, the cinnamon tasted a bit out of place, so I suggest leaving it out if making this sauce for chicken.
+Long story short, sweet, homemade BBQ sauces typically contain a lot (a LOT) of sweetener, usually brown refined sugar.
+I ended up having to add ¾ cup of maple syrup before it was sweet enough for my taste.

-This homemade barbecue sauce doesn’t really taste like Sweet Baby Ray’s.
-Yet, as it was largely inspired by it, I told my husband, Jeff, I wanted to name it “Sweet Baby Ethan’s Barbecue Sauce” after our 3-year-old son.
+This low FODMAP barbecue sauce doesn't really taste like Sweet Baby Ray's.
+Yet, as it was largely inspired by it, I told my husband, Jeff, I wanted to name it "Sweet Baby Ethan's BBQ Sauce" after our 3-year-old son.

 Nothing fancy required!
-The equipment I use to make this homemade barbecue sauce recipe include:
+The equipment I use to make this low FODMAP BBQ sauce recipe includes:

 - A medium-sized sauce pan (mine is 2 quarts)